 Explore it on Goodreads or Amazon.

-Other books by this author include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, Atonement of Blood, The Second Death
+Other books by this author which I have reviewed include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, Atonement of Blood, The Second Death

 Twenty-third in the Sister Fidelma historical mystery series set in ancient Ireland with the newly released Fidelma.